atharva3vedi/tutorial2/README.md

 Simple Presentation Software
 Project Contributors
+•	Atharva Trivedi
+•	Ashlesha Virulkar
 • Priyanshu Kundu
-•	Atharva Trivedi
-•	Ashlesha
 Project Overview
 This project involves the design and development of a simple presentation software that allows users to:
 1. Create, edit, and navigate through slides.